roehampton/module-content/msc-project/assessment/README.md

 ## Project Deliverables

-**TO DO**
+Your project has three main deliverables.

-·    A project report.
+- The project report -- a rough outline of the contents of the report is provided below.

-·    Any required deliverables, such as software products produced.
+- Any required deliverables, such as software products produced.
+These should be made available in a manner such that the examination team can access them easily.

-·    A short screencast illustrating the work they have done.
+- A short screencast illustrating the work they have done.
+This can be just a short PowerPoint recording with you talking behind it.
+Or, it can be a technical walkthrough of your product while you explain the features. **The screencast must be approximately five to ten minutes long.
+If it is significantly longer or shorter this will impact the final grade of your project.**

 ## Selecting Your Project